mdr/mash/faq.md

 1. Develop Mash wrappers for the most widely-used tools and utilities.
 For example, working with filesystems, processes, users/groups, and common applications (e.g. Git etc).
 While it would be infeasible to wrap every tool that exists, it should be possible to cover the majority of day-to-day tasks.
-Open source contributions would be vital here.
+Contributions would be vital here.
 2. Mash has a subsyntax for more traditional shell-like command execution called *Mish*.
 Mash expressions can embed Mish fragments, and vice versa.
 In this way, existing command-line programs that aren't yet wrapped can be executed as in existing shells.